saarah-g/saarah-g.github.io/_projects/2020-06-05-spot-mini-mini.md

 subtitle: 'Quadruped Locomotion, Bezier Gait, Reinforcement Learning'
 date: 2020-06-04 10:05:55 +0300
 description: Developed Pybullet Spot Environment and deployed 12-point Bezier-curve gait as baseline for RL task.
 Validated on real robot.
-featured_image: '/images/Projects/spot-mini-mini/full_control.gif'
+featured_image: '/images/Projects/spot-mini-mini/spot_hello.gif'
 ---

 ## Project Overview
-The goal of this project is to deploy a remote-controlled quadruped platform on which ORB-SLAM2 can be performed.
-For phase one of this two-part project, I built a Pybullet environment using the open-source Spot Micro CAD models for a fairly accessible (< $1000) robot.
+The goal of this project was to create a remote-controlled quadruped platform for reinforcement learning tasks under $600.
+For phase one of this two-part project, I built a Pybullet environment using the open-source Spot Micro CAD models.
 Then, I deployed a 12-point Bezier gait with proprioceptive feedback for phase reset, and used this as a baseline for Reinforcement Learning tasks on various terrain environments.
+After building this original version, I collaborated with a friend to mechanically redesign Spot for higher fidelity, and more optimal weight distribution.
 Feel free to check out the package on [Github](https://github.com/moribots/spot_mini_mini).

 <div class="gallery" data-columns="1">
 	<img src="/images/Projects/spot-mini-mini/spot_demo.gif" style="width: 80%">